rp7007/ReactNative-Shopping-Cart/README.md

 3. Click on My devices and scan QR code on iOS or Android.
 4. To directly see the preview on the pc itself click on iOs/ Android/ Web to see the preview.

-Note: Currently Code is working only on iOs and Web.
+Note: Currently Code is working only on iOS and Web.